Welcome to today's edition of the Rush 24-7 podcast.

 So this process risks creating an actual death spiral for the basic guarantee of Medicare as more people are forced out of the system and those who remain face higher and higher costs.

-I honestly do not know how to deal with this as a as a responsible man.
+I honestly do not know how to deal with this as a responsible man.

 It's Obama who cut Medicare.

-The news uh last week that the actual cost of Obamacare is going to be double what the original projection.
+They just, the news last week, that the actual cost of Obamacare is going to be double what the original projection.

 Yep, that's what they need.